Melvinchw/42_Cursus/get_next_line/readme.md

 		return (NULL);
 	    return (line);
 	}

-//Ptr will point to the position of the '\n'
-//Storage pointer is at the start of the string
+## Function breakdown
+### The purpose of this function is to tap into the storage and extract a string up to the first `\n`.
-//ptr address is pointing to the address of the first occurence
+1. `ptr` is declared as a pointer to the position of `\n`.
+This is done by using `strchr` function which returns the first occurence of the `\n` character.
-// of '\n' which is in the same string as storage address
-//+1 so we can add a null terminator in substr
+2. `line` is declared to extract the string that we would like to return.
+3. `len` is declared to determine the length that we would like to extract.
+This is done by subtracting `storage` pointer with `ptr` pointer + 1 to account for a NULL character.
+This is possible because both pointers are pointing to an array with sequential index.
+4.
-//we will use substring to extract the first line by passing in
+5. `ft_substr` is used to extract the line and subsequently, line is returned.
-//the entire string, the start and length to extract
-//Account for if line does not contain anything

 	char    *read_buffer(int fd, char *storage)
 	{